hyweljohnllewellyn/hywelme/_posts/2015-11-28-toggle-play-and-pause-on-multiple-audio-files-by-clicking-areas-on-an-image-map.md

 ## Playing Audio Files Without a Player

-There are many solutions available for playing audio, on of my favorites was the Yahoo Media Player, from times past.
+There are many solutions available for playing audio, one of my favorites was the Yahoo Media Player.
 HTML5 introduced the [audio tag](https://en.wikipedia.org/wiki/HTML5_Audio), which is widely supported.
 There are also several [jQuery](https://en.wikipedia.org/wiki/JQuery) media players for websites including [jplayer](http://jplayer.org/).

 I wanted to add a bit of fun to a website by allowing users to play audio by clicking on objects in an image.
 I know that this is not new, but I have not found any resource that ties up creating an image map linked to multiple areas and audio, controlled using jQuery.